 - Dislikes: I hate mushrooms!

 Hats off to Liam for making this lovely water-cooled PC build, and for cutting and bending the tubing to shape himself – it looks great, and we love the lighting.
-If you want to have a go at making a system such as this one yourself, check out our guide on how to cut and bend acrylic and PETG tubing, as well as our guide on how to install RGB lighting in your case.
+If you’re new to the world of water-cooling and want to have go yourself, then make sure you also read our full guide on how to water-cool your PC.

 What do you think of this hardline water-cooled PC?
 Join the conversation to discuss this PC build with our 375,000+ strong member Custom PC Facebook group, where you can also submit your own PC build or gaming setup for consideration.
 If you want to see more outstanding custom PCs and gaming setups, check out our massive guide to the best PC builds.